-Camille Styles is the founder and creative director of lifestyle and entertaining blog CamilleStyles.com.
-The Austin, Texas-based party stylist and lifestyle expert just released Camille Styles Entertaining, a book that inspires readers through the seasons with ideas for life's big celebrations, as well as showing them how to infuse beauty into their daily lives through the food they make, the rooms they design and the outfits they wear.
-Here, the author and blogger shares her top tips for throwing a fabulous, first Thanksgiving dinner.
+Hosting Thanksgiving Dinner this year?
+We've got you covered!
+Camille Styles is the founder and creative director of lifestyle and entertaining blog CamilleStyles.com, as well as the author of Camille Styles Entertaining, a book that inspires readers through the seasons with ideas for life's big celebrations.
+Here, the Austin, Texas-based lifestyle expert shares her top tips for throwing a fabulous first Thanksgiving dinner.

-My husband and I have been hosting Thanksgiving for both sides of our family since the first year we got married.
+My husband and I have been hosting Thanksgiving dinner for both sides of our family since the first year we got married.
 Though we've had our share of hiccups (from faulty plumbing to a fried turkey that burnt to a crisp), each year gets a little more seamless, and yes, delicious.
 If you'll be taking on hosting duties this year, never fear: I've made all the mistakes first, so that you don't have to.
 Here are my favorite ways to honor tradition, put a fresh twist on the big meal, and avoid any disasters in the process.

 There's only one way to ensure a stress-free and seamless Thanksgiving: detailed, down-to-the-minute planning.
 Create a timeline counting down the 24 hours before mealtime, listing exactly when all menu items should be prepared.
 Then put that list on the refrigerator door and follow it to the letter.